libreobjet/open-guide/en/proposition.md

 And how could we talk about something if we don't agree on the definitions behind the words we are using.
 So we have the urge to define a certain number of terms here and in the glossary so that, at least in the scope of this publication, you know what they represent for us.

-As product designers coming from the free/libre and open source software movement, we are very picky with some words that have been defined in the software field, especially the term _open source_, which we invariably link to _free / libre_, although that's maybe not the case for everyone.
+As product designers coming from the free/libre and open source software movement, we are very picky with some words that have been defined in the software field, especially the term _open source_, which we invariably link to _free/libre_, although that's maybe not the case for everyone.
 We stand close to the philosophical and ethical ideals of the libre software community.

 So, from now on, we hope you agree with us that we should only call **Open source product design** the objects that are properly created, documented and licensed under an open source license (re-read to the chapter about licenses if you're not sure what that means).
 Fer everything else, pick a name from the following: